mshumayl/mshumayl/README.md

 </p>

 <p align="left">
-✒️ I also write about the cool stuff I learn over on [my website](https://www.shumayl.com/).
+✒️ I also write about the cool stuff I learn over on https://www.shumayl.com/.
 </p>

 <!---